jusgowiturs/DSD_Activities/prathemesh/Week_1.md

 ---

-1. 2-input XOR gate using only 2-input NAND gates.
-Draw the circuit diagram.
-How many NAND gates are required at a minimum?
+1. A 2-input XOR gate needs to be implemented using only 2-input NAND gates.
+What is the minimum number of 2-input NAND gates required to construct this circuit?
+(Numeric Answer)

     ---

-2. A 3-input digital circuit (Inputs: A, B, C; Output: F) has the following truth table:
+2. A 3-input digital circuit has the following truth table:

     | A | B | C | F |
     |---|---|---|---|